edisona/pigpy/README.txt

 Currently there is no real install procedure.
 Checkout the current trunk and play with it from there.
 The only requirement I am aware of is that the java executable must be on your path and must be 1.6 or newer.
 The grunt.py file at the top level should be a reasonable example of where to start using this module, in addition to this tutorial. pigpy has been tested on OS X and Debian Linux.

 h2.
 Submitting reports
-At its basic level, pypig is a tool to submit Pig jobs to Hadoop and push and pull data on a cluster.
+At its basic level, pigpy is a tool to submit Pig jobs to Hadoop and push and pull data on a cluster.
 Assume we have a pig report called report.pig in the current directory.

 <code>
-from bacon.hadoop import Hadoop
+from pigpy.hadoop import Hadoop

 classpaths = [
     os.path.join(os.path.dirname(__file__), "external", "pig-0.2.0", "pig.jar"),